What Do Neurodiagnostic Technologist Do?

-Occupation Description Conduct electroneurodiagnostic (END) tests such as electroencephalograms, evoked potentials, polysomnograms, or electronystagmograms.
+Job Description: Conduct electroneurodiagnostic (END) tests such as electroencephalograms, evoked potentials, polysomnograms, or electronystagmograms.
 May perform nerve conduction studies.

-Daily Life Of a Neurodiagnostic Technologist
+A Day in the Life of a Neurodiagnostic Technologist

 - Indicate artifacts or interferences derived from sources outside of the brain, such as poor electrode contact or patient movement, on electroneurodiagnostic recordings.